CaliStyle/trailpack-proxy-cart/README.md

 A Collection is a grouping of like items, such as products, customers, and shipping zones and can apply collection discounts, shipping overrides, and tax overrides.

 ## Tags
-A Tag is a searching marker for a customer or product.
+A Tag is a searching marker for a customer, product, or order.

 ## Customers
-A Customer is a user or guest.
+A Customer represents an account of one more users or guests.

+## Users
+A User is a registered user account with an username/email and password with given permission roles.
+Multiple users can share a single Customer account.

 ## Accounts
 An Account is a 3rd party that the customer belongs to such as Stripe or Authorize.net

 ## Sources
-A Source is a payment method used by the customer at checkout that belongs to a customer and an account.
+A Source is a payment method used by the customer at checkout that belongs to a customer and a 3rd party Account.

 ## Carts
 A Cart is a bucket that holds products and data until an order is placed.